eead-csic-compbio/kmeleon/README.md

 ```

 In **"windows" mode** (-m windows) each reported interval corresponds to a sliding window of fixed length.
-In "windows" mode the --span parameter is ignored.
+In this mode the --span parameter is ignored.
 Instead, the --window (-w) parameter can be used to determine
 the size of sliding windows to use.
 The value returned for each window is the mean of kmer counts for all the
 bases within that window.